theHealingCosmos/fbtm_website/faq.md

 * One time registration fee of 20 EUR which covers the cost of your Competent Communicator and Competent Leadership manuals.
 * Monthly membership: 9,50 EUR.
-* A reduced monthly fee of 7 EUR is available for students or for the unemployed.
+* A reduced monthly fee of 7 EUR is available for students and people who are retired or unemployed.

 Fees are collected in March and in September for a total of 57 EUR for six months of membership (42 EUR at the reduced rate).